 In the first year, there is a termly 'get- together' of the whole group in College with the Director of Studies to discuss particular topics and issues arising from lectures and supervisions, to air matters of a general, methodological kind, and to monitor how the course is going.
 The programme for students reading Part II is much more varied because of the wide range of options available, but students can generally reckon on at least one essay a week and concomitant supervision a week.

 The Classical community at Pembroke is exceptionally strong.
-It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (Academic Associate, Greek and Latin language and linguistics), and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
-At any one time there are several graduate students studying for the M.Phil or PhD degree.
+It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (Affiliated Lecturer in Classics), Rebecca Lämmle (University Lecturer in Classics) and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
+At any one time there are several graduate students studying for the MPhil or PhD degree.
 The College has a large contingent of Classics students, whose performance in University examinations in recent years has been among the best in Cambridge.
 Furthermore, individual Pembroke classicists have regularly topped the examination list.

 Pembroke aims to take four or five undergraduates to read Classics each year, though the numbers vary to mirror the quality of the field.
 It is possible to do Classics at the University without Latin or Greek A Level, or equivalent, and a special four-year course has been designed for this.
 Please contact Dr Meissner for individual advice if you have neither Latin nor Greek at A Level.
 At Pembroke we strongly believe that the necessary structures are firmly in place to give students all the necessary academic and pastoral support.
 We were among the first colleges to admit students for the four year course and are keen to maintain our high and diverse profile.